secworks/siphash/README.md

 There is also implementation results, see above.

 This core is now DONE.
+Core version has been updated to 2.00.

 **(2016-04-20)**